BayramGUN/TurkcellGYGY/README.md

-Look up to HomeWorks file to see the homeworks.
+Look up to Homeworks file to see the homeworks.